 Information and Records Management Plan Sections Explained

 Inform the executive about the engagement of staff in the plan development process.
-Outlining how the Consultation process was completed demonstrates the commitment that this is a company-wide program and that the staff were all given an opportunity to participate in the program’s development.
+Outlining how the Consultation process was completed demonstrates the commitment that this is a company-wide program and that the staff was all given an opportunity to participate in the program’s development.

 A Vision statement should be included in the plan to give the executive the sense that you have considered the big picture of the program and its value to the organization.
 For example, you might have the following Vision statement: [The organization] will have a compliant, effective, and efficient Information and Records Management program.
 Expand on this statement with bullet points to clarify.
-As a support the following language may be used: The records program will (i) provide a high degree of information usability for staff; (ii) allow information to flow seamlessly within the organization with only necessary protective borders; etc. Related to the vision statement are the program’s guiding principles.
+As a support the following language may be used: The information records management program will (i) provide a high degree of information usability for staff; (ii) allow information to flow seamlessly within the organization with only necessary protective borders; etc. Related to the vision statement are the program’s guiding principles.
 The principles you can expand on are action words about how the program will operate (e.g.: responsive, accurate, consistent, flexible, innovative, collaborative, and safe).

 Reviewing Program Execution will set out expectations for what services and products you intend to provide and how those are going to be provided.
 Depending on your organizational needs, you may want to offer services such as a Records Management Helpdesk and consultative and support offering), and an Information Access and Protection advisory service.
 Clearly define what the service will include.
 Don’t forget the products – offer the Records Governance Research and Development (this is policy, procedure, guideline, and standards development).